pombredanne/code.foxkit.us-adelie-apkkit/README.rst

 Objectives / success criteria
 -----------------------------
 * Compatibility with upstream APK Tools.
-* Stable v1 release by October 2015.
+* Stable v1 release by December 2016.
 * Minimal to no external dependencies.